 (c) the application is for a consent order only;

-(e) the applicant’s legal representative has access to the online system; and
+(e) access by the party’s legal representative to the online system is permitted; and

 (f) the application is started in the family court.